-What The Whole U is depends on you—your interests, your passions, your availability, and your willingness to reach out to us so we can better meet the unique needs of our unique community.
-What will The Whole U be in the coming year?
-We’re listening to you.
+Now you know who we are, but what The Whole U is depends on you–your interests, your passions, your availability, and your willingness to reach out to us so we can better meet the needs of our unique community.
 Please send us your ideas.
-We don’t know exactly what the future holds, but we’re working to build something for UW, by UW.
+We don’t know exactly what the future holds, but we know The Whole U will be for UW, by UW.

 Is The Whole U required?
 Does it cost money?